-- EIFS.
-Exterior Insulation Finishing System. - Economic Hardship.
-The denial of all reasonable use or return on a piece of property by the application of regulation. - Elevation.
-An exterior façade of a building. - Entrance.
-See Primary Entrances. - Exceptional Importance.
+EIFS.
+Exterior Insulation Finishing System.

+Economic Hardship.
+The denial of all reasonable use or return on a piece of property by the application of regulation.

+Elevation.
+An exterior façade of a building.

+Entrance.
+See Primary Entrances.

+Exceptional Importance.
 Structures of extraordinary importance because of an event or an entire category of resources so fragile that survivors of any age are unusual.
-The property is not required to be of national significance; the measure of a property's importance is within the historic context, whether the scale of that context is local, state, or national (National Park Service, National Register Bulletin). - Executive Director.
-The Executive Director of the Chatham County-Savannah Metropolitan Planning Commission. - Exterior Expression.
-Exterior building design features that visually define the number of stories. - Façade.
-Any exterior face of a building. - Factors Walk Character Area.
+The property is not required to be of national significance; the measure of a property's importance is within the historic context, whether the scale of that context is local, state, or national (National Park Service, National Register Bulletin).

+Executive Director.
+The Executive Director of the Chatham County-Savannah Metropolitan Planning Commission.

+Exterior Expression.
+Exterior building design features that visually define the number of stories.

+Façade.
+Any exterior face of a building.

+Factors Walk Character Area.
 A unique historic area within the Savannah National Historic Landmark District distinguished by its access to the Savannah River, parks and green space, proximity to commercial and shipping industry structures, historical structures, cobblestone rights-of-way, and pedestrian bridges.
-The area is used for recreational purposes including, but not limited to, fishing, boating, picnicking, nature study, and viewing or enjoying historic, archaeological, and scenic sites. - Fronting.
-Facing. - Glazing.
-The clear or translucent material through which light passes into a building; most often glass. - Green Roof.
-Also known as a roof garden.
-Vegetated roof surfaces that capture rainwater and return a portion of it back to the atmosphere via evaporation (U.S. Green Building Council).
-See City of Savannah Green Roof Ordinance (Section 8-1178). - Height of building.
-The vertical distance measured from the mean finished ground level adjoining the building to the highest point of the roof. - Historic building.
+The area is used for recreational purposes including, but not limited to, fishing, boating, picnicking, nature study, and viewing or enjoying historic, archaeological, and scenic sites.

+Fronting.
+Facing.

+Glazing.
+The clear or translucent material through which light passes into a building; most often glass.

+Green Roof.
+See City of Savannah Green Roof Ordinance (Section 8-1175 thru 8-1183).

+Height of building.
+The vertical distance measured from the mean finished ground level adjoining the building to the highest point of the roof.

+Historic building.
 Structures which possess identified historical or architectural merit of a degree warranting their preservation.
-A building which is classified as historic is identified on the City of Savannah's Historic Building Map, defined below. - Historic Building Map.
-A catalog of Historic Buildings in map form; a copy is attached to this ordinance. and bearing the designation "Historic Building Map" with the signature and seal of the Clerk of
+A building which is classified as historic is identified on the City of Savannah's Historic Building Map, defined below.

-Council, adopted and approved by the Mayor and Aldermen and made a part of the zoning map of the City of Savannah as an "overlay" thereon.
+Historic Building Map.
+A catalog of Historic Buildings in map form; a copy is attached to this ordinance.

 Historic District Height Map.
-A map of the Historic District showing the maximum number permissible stories up to which buildings may be constructed in defined areas; a copy is attached to this ordinance and bearing the designation "Historic District Height Map" with the signature and seal of the Clerk of Council, adopted and approved by the Mayor and Aldermen and made a part of the zoning map of the City of Savannah as an "overlay" thereon.
+A map of the Historic District showing the maximum number permissible stories up to which buildings may be constructed in defined areas; a copy is attached to this ordinance.